 Solution of generalized inductive ambiguity detection could allow for agents who robustly know when to ask for clarification; in this post, we discuss the problem in the context of classification.
 Although narrower in scope, the solution of the classification subproblem would herald the arrival of robust classifiers which extrapolate conservatively and intuitively from their training data.

-Obviously, we can't just train classifiers to "recognize" the class.
-One, this class isn't compact, and two, it doesn't make sense - it's a map/territory confusion (the label is a feature of the world model, not a meaningful ontological class).
+Obviously, we can't just train classifiers to "recognize" the unknown class.
+One, this class isn't compact, and two, it doesn't make sense - it's a map/territory confusion (the label unknown is a feature of the world model, not a meaningful ontological class).
 Let's decompose the concept a bit further.

 Weight regularization helps us find a mathematically-simple volume in the input space which encapsulates the data we have seen so far.
 In fact, a binary classifier enforces a hyperplane which cleaves the entire space into two volumes in a way which happens to nearly-optimally classify the training data.
 This hyperplane may be relatively simple to describe mathematically, but the problem is that the two volumes created are far too expansive.